Walter Lofthouse Dean: Nautical life

-Early Life & Education
+Early life and education

 Dean was serious about his career as an artist from an early age, though there may have been some family pressure to pursue a more financially certain career path in the cotton textile industry.
 After graduating from public school, Dean left Boston to learn all details of the cotton manufacturing business at a mill in Tilton, New Hampshire.
 While at this mill, he learned all aspect of the business as an apprentice working at each of the machines and offices within the factory.
 Dean ultimately decided that he did not want to enter the cotton manufacturing business.

 Dean attended the Massachusetts Institute of Technology's School of Architecture in 1873, but left MIT to study the fine arts at the Massachusetts State Normal Art School (now known as Mass College of Art & Design) where his brother's father-in-law, Walter Smith (art educator), was co-founder and Principal.
 While a student at the Normal Art School, Dean was an instructor at the Boston Art Academy.
 Upon graduating a four year program in three years from the Normal Art School, Dean became an instructor at Purdue University, in Lafayette, Indiana, in 1876.
 In 1877, Dean returned to Boston to become a teacher of drawing at the Boston Free Evening Drawing School.